Interpreting Skills

 -

-Areas of Improvement: Comprehension of more complex and subtle non-manual behaviors and ASL morphology was not always accurate.
-There were some sentence fragments throughout the sample, and raters suggested that increased process time be used to fully grasp where the speaker is going before committing to the interpretation.
-At times, speech production was monotone, so being sure to match the speaker's grammar and emotional intonation accurately is a skill to work on.
+Areas of Improvement: Comprehension of more complex non-manual behaviors and ASL morphology was occasionally inaccurate.
+Sentence fragments appeared throughout the sample, and raters recommended allowing additional processing time before committing to interpretations.
+At times, speech production was monotone, indicating a need to more consistently reflect the speaker’s grammatical structure and emotional intent.

 -